-How Can You Tell Who Hit Who in a Car Accident?
+How Can You Tell Who Hit Who in a Car Accident in Las Vegas?

 Sometimes, you see an accident coming.
 It’s as if time slows, giving you the chance to note every detail.
 But, on the other hand, some accidents seem to come out of nowhere and leave you with no idea what happened.